syncblaze/Sake/README.md

 > In some cases it works completely different than the original version.
 >
 > Current changes:
-> - ´MessageCache` does not update or delete messages automatically.
+> - `MessageCache` does not update or delete messages automatically.
 These functions need to be called manually.

 A distributed asynchronous cache interface (plus several implementations) designed for use with Hikari.